Reporting Sexual Misconduct

 - How to get support either on or off campus

-- The definitions and policies regarding sexual assault, offense (including dating violence, domestic violence, and stalking) and harassment
+- The definitions and policies regarding sexual misconduct (including sexual assault, dating violence, domestic violence, stalking, and sexual coercion)

 - The kinds of help that may be available to you, even if you decide not to file a complaint, to make conditions on campus tolerable for all parties concerned (for instance, changing academic or living situations, no-contact orders, etc.)

-For more complete information on the policies and practices, see the Student Handbook, Appendices I-III
+For more complete information on the policies and practices, see the college’s Sexual Misconduct and Harassment Policies.